grafana/agent/production/tanka/grafana-agent/v1/README.md

 - `withPrometheusInstances(instances)`: Creates a Prometheus instance config to tell the Agent what to scrape.
 - `withRemoteWrite(remote_writes)`: Configures locations to remote write metrics to.
-Controlls remote writes globally.
+Controls remote writes globally.
 - `scrapeInstanceKubernetes`: Default Prometheus instance config to scrape from Kubernetes.